vault27/Foundation/ssl.md

 ```

+- No matter what algorithm is used  - first hash of transcript is done and then signature algorithm is applied together with private key
 - The ServerHello does not explicitly confirm the signature algorithm chosen for the handshake
 - The actual signature algorithm used by the server is implicitly confirmed later in the CertificateVerify message when the server signs the handshake transcript
 - Server chooses Signature Algorithm from Client's list based on a compatible signature algorithm that it supports and that matches its certificate's capabilities